How to Set Up Elasticsearch and Kibana on CentOS 7 (2023 Guide)

-• Set a static IP:
+• Set a static IP address:

 sudo vi /etc/sysconfig/network-scripts/ifcfg-ens3